Cooling-Requirements-for-Data-Center

 Humidification

 You’ll also need to consider supplemental humidification when calculating your cooling requirements.
-Air conditioner systems are designed to control humidity in addition to removing heat.
-In an ideal situation, the system would keep the amount of water in the air constant, eliminating the need for additional humidification.
-However, the air-cooling function of most air conditioning systems creates substantial condensation and, therefore, a decrease in humidity.
-You need to use supplemental humidification equipment to make up for this loss in humidity.
-This humidification equipment adds more heat load, which you’ll need to compensate for by increasing the capacity of your cooling equipment.
+Air conditioner systems control humidity in addition to removing heat.
+In an ideal situation, the system would keep the water in the air constant, eliminating the need for additional humidification.

 Under some conditions, though, the air conditioning system might not cause any condensation.
 In many wiring closets and small data rooms, the air conditioning system uses ducting to separate the bulk return air from the bulk supply air.
 In this setup, no condensation forms, and you don’t need additional humidification.
 Instead, the air conditioning unit can operate at 100 percent capacity.